Help

 We trust our licensed bakers, who are industry leaders, to develop recipes using ingredients that will produce the best-tasting and highest-quality cookies while simultaneously addressing industry trends; scientific trends; and, of course, consumer preference.
 One of our bakers, Little Brownie Bakers, has removed high-fructose corn syrup from its cookies.
 For a list of specific cookie ingredients, see Meet the Cookies or visit our bakers' websites: ABC Bakers and Little Brownie Bakers.

-What does in-person delivery mean through the Digital Cookie platform?
+What does In-Person delivery mean through the Digital Cookie platform?

-In-person delivery allows your order to be delivered face-to-face by a Girl Scout.
-When a customer selects the in-person delivery option via the Digital Cookie platform, that selection must be first approved by an adult or caregiver.
-Parental approval may be based on cookie inventory, distance, capacity to deliver to the requested address, and whether the girl can meet the estimated delivery time of 6�10 weeks.
+In-Person delivery allows your order to be delivered by a supervised Girl Scout.
+When a customer selects the In-Person delivery option via the Digital Cookie platform, that selection must be first approved by an adult or caregiver.
+Approval may be based on cookie inventory, distance and capacity to deliver to the requested address, and whether the Girl Scout can meet the estimated delivery time.

-Why isn't in-person delivery offered in my area?
+Why isn't In-Person delivery offered in my area?

 Girl Scout councils' delivery methods for orders placed online vary based on several factors.
+It may be available at a later date, or the window for it may have passed.

-What if I select in-person delivery and the Girl Scout parent doesn't approve?
+What if I select In-Person delivery and the Girl Scout parent doesn't approve?

-Parents have 5 days to consider and approve in-person delivery orders placed online through a girls' Digital Cookie site.
-Their decision may be based in part on cookie inventory, distance, and capacity to deliver to the requested address; whether the customer is a friend or family member; and whether the girl can meet the estimated delivery time of 6�10 weeks.
+Parents have 5 days to consider and approve In-Person delivery orders placed online through a Girl Scout's Digital Cookie site.
+Their decision may be based in part on cookie inventory, distance and capacity to deliver to the requested address,and whether the Girl Scout can meet the estimated delivery.

-If the order is not approved for in-person delivery, we will complete the order by following the customer's selected secondary delivery option at the time of placing the order, which can either be to donate the cookies to the council's charity of choice or to cancel the order.
+If the order is not approved for In-Person delivery, we will complete the order by following the customer's selected secondary delivery option at the time of placing the order, which can either be to donate the cookies to the council's charity of choice or to cancel the order.

 Can I adjust my order to change my shipping address or change my delivery method?